 Wilford S. Bailey Award

 The "Bailey Award" was established in recognition of the pioneering work of Dr. Wilford S. Bailey who recognized the need for an organization to advocate on behalf of retirees in an effort to protect their benefits.
-The selection criteria and procedures for the Wilford S. Bailey Award will provide some background and board process concerning the award.
+The selection criteria and procedures for the Wilford S. Bailey Award will provide some background and the Board of Directors process for the award.

 To execute the desire of the AURA BOARD OF DIRECTORS to recognize, in perpetuity, the work done by Dr. Wilford S. Bailey in founding AURA, and to further honor him for the many contributions he made to Auburn University, higher education in general, and to the Auburn community, THE WILFORD S. BAILEY AWARD was established by PROCLAMATION in the AURA ANNUAL MEETING of May 13, 2004.